Rukmini-Meda/HOMECHEF/README.md

 # HOMECHEF
   This project is a part of Applied Software Engineering - 1 ( ASE ) Course at IIIT Sri City.
 The project provides a platform for home entrepreneurs who want to cook and earn.
 It also helps users in finding volunteers to help for an event.

+#### You can find our project live [here](http://homechef30.pythonanywhere.com/)
+#### If you find the project interesting and have ideas for the project or have found bugs in the project, feel free to raise an issue.
+#### If you like the project, don't forget to give it a :star:

 ## Guidelines for development and contribution